-Join one of the 8 Elevate Aviation Wings across Canada as a volunteer!
-Volunteers are needed for speaking engagement, career fairs, events, and more!
+Join an Elevate Aviation Wing in your region as a volunteer!
+Volunteers are needed for speaking engagement, career fairs, events, and more.

-If you are interested in becoming involved in a Wing in your area please join the Facebook page or email us and let us know!
+If you are interested in becoming involved in a Wing in your area please email us and let us know!
 If you are interested in leading a wing check below for openings.

 Become a Wing Lead